team-drift/delphi/docs/PTU-SDK.md

 ```

 Any dependencies will be automatically built for you,
-so don't worry about building any dependencies.
+so don't worry about building any parents.

 5. Locate your build